con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 > chags bral lus las 'das pa po/ /
 >> 	96a emend zhing to zhi

-He is *nirvāṇa*, calmness, peacefulness,
+*Nirvāṇa*, peacefulness, tranquillity,
-Approaching well his entry to *nirvāṇa*,
+Approaching graceful entry to *nirvāṇa*,
 The culmination, ending pain and pleasure,
 The state devoid of passion, free from substrates, (96)

 * 96b: Our translation is an attempt to follow the ancient translation, but there are a few problems here: First, as opposed to ed-d, *śreyo* appears to be taken in compound by VV and in both Tibetan translations (if we assume that *legs par* is indeed the correct reading as opposed to, say, legs pa).
 VV does not spell out the relationship between *śreyo* and *niryāṇa*, but we take it adverbially, qualifying the action of *niryāṇa*.
 However, the ancient translation further hints at reading *nirvāṇa* in place of *niryāṇa*.
 For the last word of the quarter, the Kangyur translation probably reflects the reading *antaka*, whereas VV clearly has *antaga*.
 With its *dang nye*, the ancient translation may actually reflect *antika*, which can occasionally govern an accusative.